 If you fall into that category, here are seven suggestions to minimize distraction and procrastination until you have completed your day’s writing (or, at least, your first installment):

-1. Keep all Internet-related distractions out of sight and earshot until after you’ve written.
-Don’t check your e-mail.
+1. Keep all Internet- and smartphone-related distractions out of sight and earshot until after you’ve written.
+Don’t check your email.
 Don’t open your web browser.
-Turn off all e-mail, Twitter, instant messaging and other notifiers that flash, beep or ping.
+Turn off all notifiers for email, Twitter, Facebook, instant messaging, SMS and/or smartphone apps that flash, beep or ping.

 3. Don’t open the morning paper or your mail.
 Don’t check to see if they have arrived.